Hidden dualities in 1D quasiperiodic lattice models: Spectral duality

-There are some special models for which a $\tau$-independent self-duality symmetry is present.
-These include for instance the AAM, the MAAM and the models in Refs.$\,$\citep{PhysRevLett.104.070601,Wang2020a}.
-For such models, the $\varphi\leftrightarrow\kappa$ duality is exact independently of the CA. The localization-delocalization transition curve can then be easily computed analytically by analysing the simplest possible CA (see SM).
+Some special models exhibit a $\tau$-independent self-duality symmetry.
+These include for instance the AAM, the MAAM and the model in \citep{Wang2020a}.
+For these models, the $\varphi\leftrightarrow\kappa$ self-duality is exact independently of the CA. The localization-delocalization transition curve can then be easily computed analytically by analysing the simplest possible CA.